Sanindu/Sanindu/README.md

 ### Hey 👋  I'm  Sanindu  :wink:
 ### Portfolio - https://sanindu.co.uk/
--  University of Northampton - MSc in Computing (Software Engineering)
--  University of Moratuwa - B.Sc.
-(Hons) in Information Technology
--  Technophile  :computer:  <br/>
--  Volunteer  :open_hands:  <br/>
--  Photographer    :camera:  <br/> <br/>

- 🔭 Passionate about the intersection of software engineering and artificial intelligence, thrive on crafting innovative solutions that leverage cutting-edge technologies.
-With a focus on building robust, scalable software systems and exploring the endless possibilities of AI.
+ 🔭 Passionate about research in computational mathematics, scientific algorithms, and high-performance computing.
+I specialise in research software engineering, data sciences, and their applications, exploring innovative solutions to complex problems.
+Always looking for opportunities to collaborate on projects that push the boundaries of technology and research.
 <!--
 **Sanindu/Sanindu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.